vinval/flash/README.md

     <script type="text/javascript" src="path/to/site.js"></script>
 </html>
 ```
-#### After that insert your script where you want after the body tag.

 ---

 #### Every DOM element is represented by an object in array like the example below.